Top 10 Tips: the first 48 hours after a dui

 Here's what a Napa County DUI lawyer does for you

 A private DUI lawyer will go to Napa Superior Court or traffic court for you and in most Napa County cases you don't ever have to appear.
 This is particularly helpful if you don't live in Napa County.
 A private Napa DUI lawyer should also handle the DMV case for you so you don't have to yourself (these hearings are usually litigated in the Santa Rosa or Petaluma satellite DMV offices).
-The value of this convenience and the possibility of a Napa DUI lawyer successfully obtaining lower or dismissed charges and protecting your driver license, is well worth a reasonable Napa attorney fee (typically in the $1500-$2500 range for any straight-forward 1st or 2nd DUI in Napa County).
+The value of this convenience and the possibility of a Napa DUI lawyer successfully obtaining lower or dismissed charges and protecting your driver license, is well worth a reasonable Napa attorney fee.

 Any good Napa County DUI defense lawyer will closely examine the Napa County Superior Court complaint against you and the police report completed by Napa County law enforcement, looking for any glaring or less obvious defenses, and then sit down with you for as long as you need, explain everything to you and ask you to make your own decisions after you understand the issues, likelihood of success, possible additional costs if any, and probable risks and consequences.
 A good Napa DUI lawyer will help you navigate the minefield of possibilities, get you through the bureaucratic mess which is present in every Napa County DUI arrest case, help you understand the multiple tasks facing you, and coordinate the timing of tasks and resolutions, to get all of this behind you from arrest to resolution with the least amount of stress and pain.